projectcalico/calico/docs/source/etcd-architecture.rst

 In Calico, etcd is used as the data store and communication mechanism for all the Calico components.
-This data store contains all the information the various Calico components to set up the Calico network.
+This data store contains all the information the various Calico components need to set up the Calico network.

 This document discusses the various pieces of the Calico etcd-based architecture, with a focus on what specific role each component plays in the